 Often, it is found that certain movements (such as left turns or movements from a minor approach) cannot be accommodated adequately without the provision of special phases such as advance or exclusive phases.
 The demand for such special phases varies from cycle to cycle.
 In such cases, an actuated control type shall be selected.
 This would enable the special phases to be extended, skipped, or maintained as demand warrants without causing unnecessary delays to the major movements.

 In order to allow for future expansion, the controller should be capable of providing additional phases of operation and timing patterns regardless of the number of phases and timing patterns required in the initial design.

+Central Traffic Signal Systems

+The major objective of a traffic control system is to permit continuous movement and/or minimize delay along an arterial or throughout a network of major streets.
+This involves the selection, implementation, and monitoring of the most appropriate operational plan.
+Basically, a traffic signal system provides the appropriate and necessary timing plans for each intersection in terms of individual needs as well as the combined needs of a series of intersections.

+Central Traffic Signal Systems (CTSS) are tools which remotely manage traffic signal databases and monitor the operation of traffic signal controllers.
+The software communicates with the traffic signals in the field from a central location such as a TMC.
+Such systems can have large up-front hardware and software costs, as well as recurring maintenance costs and needs when compared to other signal system solutions.
+As a result, selection and design of such systems requires more complex analysis prior to implementation.

+PennDOT has developed guidance and a form, TE-153, to aid designers with traffic signal system selection.
+For control type selection guidelines when proposed signals are operating together in a system, please reference Publication 46, Section 4.6.

 The 2001 Traffic Control Devices Handbook published by the Institute of Transportation Engineers states: